raspberrypilearning/guess-the-flag/en/step_8.md

 Your sprite now asks the player to click on the correct flag.
 Then the game needs to check whether the flag that was clicked is the right answer.

 --- task ---
-Go back to the Flag sprite code, and add a block to start a new section of code that will run `when this sprite is clicked`{:class="blockevents"}.
+Go back to the Flag sprite code, and add a block to start a new section of code that will run `when this sprite is clicked`{:class="block3events"}.

 ![Flag sprite](images/flag-sprite.png)
 --- /task ---